yjod22/Framework_SNN/README.md

 ![image1](https://github.com/yjod22/Framework_SNN/blob/releasedSW/retrainingAlgorithm.png)

 ### Step 7.
 Extract trained parameters
 Users can extract the trained parameters.
-The parameterAdaptive of the method GetConvolutionLayerWeightsBiasesSN has to be set to True to use the adaptive function in MUXs.
+The parameter Adaptive of the method GetConvolutionLayerWeightsBiasesSN has to be set to True to use the adaptive function in MUXs.
 When Adaptive is set to True, the number of a MUX's input is identical to the number of non-zero weights in a kernel.

 ### Step 8.
 Iterate over the test samples